sfa-siard/JdbcBase/README.md

 In addition to the tests for every JDBC interface method, JdbcBase has a number of utilities for generating random strings and random binary files, which are needed when verifying that a value inserted in a database remains unchanged when it is read.

 ### Licenses
 A copy of all licenses can be found in the doc/licenses folder of the distribution ZIP file.
-A copy of all third-party binaries used by JdbcBase can be found in the lib folder of the distribution.

 ### Creating a Standardized Wrapper for a Proprietary JDBC Driver
 The typical users of the JdbcBase binaries are developers who want to implement a facade of the JDBC driver of a proprietary JDBC implementation of a database management system (DBMS).